htrinkle/FPGA/Testing/README.md

-# Testing the FPGA Analog Board
+# Building and Testing the FPGA Analog Board

 ## Approach